manisai216/CSE_573-FA22-Personality_Classification_with_Social_Media-Group_7/README.md

 1. Clone Repository to local system

+2. Download three files (users.csv, users-likes.csv, likes.csv) from the given dataset link above and place the three files in the repo's Data folder.

 2. Download and install R in your system

 3. In your terminal, go to the Code folder and run the following code files: